rvaser/log/README.md

-# Log
+# Logger

-Log is a c++ header-only library for program logging.
+Logger is a c++ header-only library for program logging.

 ## Dependencies